iatambe/PCMLAI-PracticalAssignment-II-Module11/README.md

 \
 ![](plots/predicted_price_vs_paint_color.png)
 \
-From the graph, we see that black and yellow cars have higher prices, whereas green cars have lower prices, on average.
-Therefore, we suggest preferring black and yellow cars, and avoiding green cars.
+From the graph, we see that black, yellow, and orange cars have higher prices, whereas green cars have lower prices, on average.
+Therefore, we suggest preferring black, yellow, and orange cars, and avoiding green cars.

 - Car fuel type:
 \